Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 <img src="images/ch6_line_pred.png" width="100%" />

 Overall, our error is relatively low.
-However, we can see that while the average error is low the point estimates can vary considerably.
+However, we can see that while the average error is low, the point estimates can vary considerably.
 Would I feel comfortable applying this model to new data.
 I believe so.
 However, I would probably look for other predictors that might improve my model.
 Perhaps removing season tickets would help.
 Unfortunately, the further away from the season, the more blunt your estimates will tend to be.
-You won't gambling odds, you may not have a promotional schedule.
+You won't have gambling odds, you may not have a promotional schedule.
 If you pull insignificant teams from the model you won't be able to use them to make a forecast, you'll have to guess.
 You'll often have to settle for "good enough."

 This top-down approach to forecasting sales and analyzing prices is useful in certain circumstances and has many applications.
 Our next example will cover a bottom-up approach.

 ### Analyzing a schedule and ranking games